bonfire-engine/bonfire-engine.github.io/v3.0/doc/tiled_support.md

 You can set `class` in your tile to `dynamicAbove` to render this tile dynamic by Y axis.

 You can set `class` in your Object to `collision`.
 This object will be add in the game with transparency and collision.
+You can set `class` in your ObjectLayer to `collision`.
+All objects of this layer will be add in the game with transparency and collision.